Fitus/Zaloha.sh/DOCUMENTATION.md

 ### OVERVIEW

 <pre>
-Zaloha is a shellscript for synchronization of files and directories.
-It is a much simpler alternative to RSYNC, with key differences:
+Zaloha is a small and simple directory synchronizer:

- * Zaloha is a bash shellscript that uses only FIND, SORT and AWK.
+ * Zaloha is a BASH script that uses only FIND, SORT and AWK.
 All you need is the Zaloha.sh file.
 This documentation is contained in Zaloha.sh too.
  * Cyber-secure: No new binary code, no new open ports, easily reviewable.
  * Both &lt;sourceDir&gt; and &lt;backupDir&gt; must be available locally (local HDD/SSD,